risckaust/risc-documentations/docs/source/1-ros-basics.rst

 .. code-block:: bash

-  sudo apt-get install ros-kinetic-turtlebot ros-kinetic-turtlebot-apps ros-kinetic-turtlebot-interactions ros-kinetic-turtlebot-simulator ros-kinetic-turtlebot-gazebo -y
+  sudo apt-get install ros-melodic-turtlebot ros-melodic-turtlebot-apps ros-melodic-turtlebot-interactions ros-melodic-turtlebot-simulator ros-melodic-turtlebot-gazebo -y

 After installation is done, check that the simulation works in Gazebo.
 Execute the following commands in a shell terminal.